poojanagrecha/Wine-Prediction-Analysis/README.md

 <b>Data Preparation </b>

 Initially, our group had run a linear regression model for red wines and white wines between points and prices to see what the correlation was.
-Looking at the residual plots (Figure 4.1) it’s clear that the basic model was bad at predicting more expensive wines, so our group decided to bin the prices and run a classification model.
+Looking at the residual plots it’s clear that the basic model was bad at predicting more expensive wines, so our group decided to bin the prices and run a classification model.

 ![image of residuals](https://github.com/poojanagrecha/Wine-Prediction-Analysis/blob/master/Images/residuals.png)